 \subsection{Baseline Comparisons}

 In this subsection, we summarize the settings used for all baseline comparisons.
 In the baseline comparisons, all diffusion models are trained on ImageNet at 256$\times$256 resolution for 200k iterations using a large DiT variant.
 Following previous works~\cite{dit,wang2025pixnerd}, we use a global batch size of 256 and the AdamW optimizer with a constant learning rate of 1e-4.
 Both baseline and PixelGen adopt SwiGLU~\cite{llama2, llama1}, RoPE2d~\cite{rope}, and RMSNorm, and are trained with lognorm sampling and REPA~\cite{repa}.
 The patch size of DiT's input is set to 16 for both baseline and our PixelGen.
 The only modification on the baseline is to add two complementary perceptual losses.
 For inference, we use 50 Euler steps without classifier-free guidance~\cite{cfg} (CFG) for all models except PixelFlow~\cite{pixelflow}, which requires 100 steps.
-The timeshift is set to 1.0 for all experiments in \cref{tab:baseline_comparison}.
-We also report results for the two-stage JiT-L/2 that requires a VAE.
-For a comprehensive comparison, we integrate DDT~\cite{decoupled_dit} into the pixel diffusion to form PixDDT.
+The timeshift is set to 1.0 for all experiments in \cref{tab-baseline-comparison}.